einarmo/opcua/docs/async_client.md

  - Look into using pure rust crypto libraries as an alternative.
 Rust crypto has come a long way, and avoiding external libraries can improve the portability of the code.
  - Make the transport layer generic to allow for other transports.
  - Expand on the session with more utility methods for making more sophisticated requests to OPC-UA servers.
 Continuation point handling, server limits, events, etc.
+ - Fix all the warnings on recent rust versions.
+There are a few deprecated methods, and a few warnings related to glob imports mentioned above.